vidalme/download-organizer/README.md

 It keeps track of everything that goes inside Downloads folder and move the file automatically to a subfolder divided by type of file (audio, video, documents...)

 <ul>
+<li> Requires to install watchdogs module, you can use pip for that<br>
+$ python -m pip install -U watchdog

-<li> The script must be run from the parent folder of Downloads folder
+<li>The script must be run from the parent folder of Downloads folder
 <li> For this version you need to create the folders yourself or just use the default ones from repo and throw them inside your Downloads folder
 <li> For logs you need a file called dev.log inside the same folder the script is in.
 <li> This is just an alpha version and I will be doing many modifications (performance and new functionalities)